-Facebook rumored to be working on mobile news reading serviceAlex Wagner - Deputy Managing Editor, News Desk
+Facebook rumored to be working on mobile news reading serviceAlex Wagner - Editorial Director of News and Content

 Facebook has made quite a few major mobile moves recently, including dropping $1 billion for photo-sharing service Instagram and releasing a new Android launcher known as Facebook Home.
 Exactly what Facebook's next major product launch will be is a mystery for now, but if a new report is to be believed, one possibility is a mobile new reading application.